I want to live like Alex

 Alex founded the Carlington Chaplaincy in Ottawa to help feed and nurture residents of a challenged neighbourhood.
 He gave them more than food; he granted them potential.
 Alex collected skates, tennis racquets, or hockey equipment for children in need.
 He gave them more than sports equipment; he gave them inclusion.
 Alex rode his bike when he could, even during draining chemotherapy treatments.
 He gave us more than clean air; he gave us inspiration.

 Alex couldn’t coexist peacefully with injustices.
-He never overlooked a need, and he never tired of making the world better.
+He couldn’t overlook a need, and he never tired of making the world better.

 Sounds good.
 Sounds like what we all should be doing.